SystemsGenetics/GEMmaker/docs/errors_and_example_outputs.rst

 Example Output
 ==============

-When the example data is ran using this command:
+When the example data is run using this command:

 .. code:: bash
   nextflow run main.nf -profile standard,inDocker

-you should see this output on the command line:
+You should see this output on the command line:
 .. code:: bash
   N E X T F L O W  ~  version 18.10.1
   Launching `main.nf` [peaceful_gutenberg] - revision: 137bc7ccff